xtuzil/CacheMockingFW-DemonstrationProject/README.md

 Now you are free to try whatever you want.
 For inspiration use documentation below.

-There is also some demonstration prepared in this project folder **Demonstartion** which carries you through the framework features.
+There is also some demonstration prepared in this project folder **Demonstration** which carries you through the framework features.
 See sub-folders for more instructions.

 Whenever you want to stop container, put Docker commands:
 ```sh